Fundamental Limitations on Subquadratic Alternatives to Transformers: Preliminaries

 \begin{definition}[$\MinIP$ decision version] Given a set of binary vectors $v_1,\ldots,v_n \in \{0,1\}^\ell$ and $0 \leq t \leq \ell$, $\MinIP_{n,\ell,t}$ asks to determine if there exists one pair of $1 \leq i,j \leq n, i \neq j$ such that $\langle v_i,v_j\rangle \leq t$. \end{definition}

-$\MinIP_{n,\ell}$ is trivially at least as hard as $\MinIP_{n,\ell,t}$ for any $t$ because if we can calculate the minimum, then we can decide whether it is at most $t$ or not.
-In addition, notice that when $t \geq \ell+1$ or $t < 0$ the problem is trivial and requires constant time to respond.

 The bichromatic versions of these problems can be defined analogously: given two sets $A,B$ with vectors in $\{0,1\}^\ell$, one needs to find $i,j$ that achieves (for bichromatic $\MinIP_{n,\ell}$) or approximates (for bichromatic $\gamma\text{-}\MinIP_{n,\ell}$) the minimal $\langle a_{i},b_{j}\rangle$.
-One can easily obtain a truly subquadratic algorithm for all three problems above given a truly subquadratic algorithm for their bichromatic versions.
+One can obtain a truly subquadratic algorithm for all three problems above given a truly subquadratic algorithm for their bichromatic versions (see \Cref{lem: MinIP reduces to bichromatic MinIP} for proof).